Hot flushes and sweats in women

-One Cancer Research UK funded study (MENOS1 study) found that group CBT can reduce the effect of hot flushes and night sweats for women who have had breast cancer treatment.
-The reductions in sweats and flushes continued after the treatment ended.
+For example, one study found that CBT can reduce the effect of hot flushes and night sweats for women who have had breast cancer treatment.
 It helped women to feel better, sleep better, and have a better quality of life.

-You can ask your doctor or breast care nurse whether CBT is available in your area.
+You can ask your doctor or specialist nurse whether CBT is available in your area.

 Acupuncture has been researched as a treatment for hot flushes in women.
 Studies have found that acupuncture can help to reduce hot flushes and sweats in women with breast cancer.
 The beneficial effects can sometimes continue for a few months after the course of acupuncture has finished.

 These are generally small studies.
 Further research is needed to understand more about the benefits of acupuncture.

 Some trials suggest that the following might help reduce hot flushes: